Tularemia: Outbreaks

 Tularemia is endemic in the Gori region of the Eurasian country of Georgia.
 The last outbreak was in 2006.
 The disease is also endemic on the uninhabited Pakri Islands off the northern coast of Estonia.
 Used for bombing practice by Soviet forces, chemical and bacteriological weapons may have been dropped on these islands.

 In July 2007, an outbreak was reported in the Spanish autonomous region of Castile and León and traced to the plague of voles infesting the region.
 Another outbreak had taken place ten years before in the same area.

 In January 2011, researchers searching for brucellosis among feral pig populations in Texas discovered widespread tularemia infection or evidence of past infection in feral hog populations of at least two Texas counties, even though tularemia is not normally associated with pigs at all.
 Precautions were recommended for those who hunt, dress, or prepare feral hogs.
 Since feral hogs roam over large distances, concern exists that tularemia may spread or already be present in feral hogs over a wide geographic area.

 In November 2011, it was found in Tasmania.
 Reports claimed it to be the first in the Southern Hemisphere.
 However, the causative organism was documented to have been isolated from a foot wound in the Northern Territory in 2003.

 In 2014, at least five cases of tularemia were reported in Colorado and at least three more cases in early 2015, including one death as a result of lawn mowing, as noted above.
-In the summer of 2015, a popular hiking area just north of Boulder was identified as a site of animal infection and signs were posted to warn hikers.
+In the summer of 2015, a popular hiking area just north of Boulder was identified as a site of animal infection, and signs were posted to warn hikers.

 History

 The tularemia bacterium was first isolated by G.W.
 McCoy of the United States Public Health Service plague lab and reported in 1912.
-Scientists determined tularemia could be dangerous to humans; a human being may catch the infection after contacting an infected animal.
-The ailment soon became associated with hunters, cooks and agricultural workers.
+Scientists determined that tularemia could be dangerous to humans; a human being may catch the infection after contacting an infected animal.
+The ailment soon became associated with hunters, cooks, and agricultural workers.

-Biological weapon
+Use as a biological weapon

-The Centers for Disease Control and Prevention (CDC) regard F. tularensis as a viable biological warfare agent, and it has been included in the biological warfare programs of the United States, Soviet Union and Japan at various times.
+The Centers for Disease Control and Prevention (CDC) regards F. tularensis as a viable biological warfare agent, and it has been included in the biological warfare programs of the United States, Soviet Union, and Japan at various times.
 A former Soviet biological weapons scientist, Ken Alibek, has alleged that an outbreak of tularemia among German soldiers shortly before the Battle of Stalingrad was due to the release of F. tularensis by Soviet forces.
 Others who have studied the pathogen "propose that an outbreak resulting from natural causes is more likely".
 In the United States, practical research into using rabbit fever as a biological warfare agent took place in 1954 at Pine Bluff Arsenal, Arkansas, an extension of the Fort Detrick program.
 It was viewed as an attractive agent because: